bbatsov/batsov.com/_posts/2024-02-26-emacs-dead-and-loving-it.md

 when some people are ready to write off Emacs as dead yet again, I'd be more inclined to pronounce a "Golden Age of Emacs".[^3]

+Why so you might ask.
+Here are a couple of reasons that immediately come to mind:

+- There are around 6,000 Emacs packages available (on the MELPA repository alone)
+- Emacs 29 has built-in support for modern technologies like LSP and TreeSitter
+- Tools like magit and org-mode are widely admired even outside Emacs, but haven't been completely emulated by any other editor
+- The core Emacs Lisp API have been extended and refined a lot in recent years (think `seq.el`, `map.el`, `subr-x.el`, `project.el`, `xref.el`, etc)
+- Emacs distros like Spacemacs and Doom Emacs have made it easier for newcomers to experience the full power of Emacs (and have enticed quite a few people from the world of `vim`)
+- The popularity of Clojure drove a lot of curious developers to Emacs, as it was the first editor to provide solid support for Clojure
+- Emacs 28 brought massive performance gains with [native compilation](https://akrl.sdf.org/gccemacs.html).
+- Emacs 29 features a pure GTK front-end (a.k.a `pgtk`).
+This means that Emacs 29 works natively on Wayland (and Windows 11 + WSL by association).
+- Last, but not least - Emacs 29 has [proper support for emojis](https://lars.ingebrigtsen.no/2021/10/28/emacs-emojis-a-%e2%9d%a4%ef%b8%8f-story/)!

+Much of this happened in the last 5 years, which is pretty amazing for a dying editors that has been rendered irrelevant but its vastly superior competitors.

 It amuses me how many people keep chasing after shiny and new things, even if they don't really need them.
 Emacs has covered all of my use-cases for so long that I don't even bother to upgrade to the new releases right way.
 I'm writing this article in Emacs 28, as I didn't really have much of an incentive to upgrade to Emacs 29,